 Part D — Separate prescription drug coverage offered by private insurance companies.
 These plans are usually for people with Part A and Part B. If your Medicare Advantage plan has qualifying drug coverage, then you cannot buy a Prescription Drug Plan (PDP).

 Medicare Supplement Insurance — Not technically a part of Medicare, but offers additional coverage for out-of-pocket costs from Part A and Part B. These Medigap plans are offered by private insurers and are standardized by the government Plan A, B, C, D, F, G, K, L, M, and N. You may be able to buy a high deductible option for Plan F and Plan G depending on what's available in your state.
 Massachusetts, Minnesota, and Wisconsin have different Medigap plans than the rest.
-Some states have not approved some Medigap plans for sale.
+Medicare supplement plan availability varies by state.
+Certain states have not approved all Medigap plans for sale.

 Medigap plans offer a combination of the following: